The Four Just Men (TV series)

 The Four Just Men is a 1959 television series produced by Sapphire Films for ITC Entertainment.
-It was broadcast for one season of 39 half-hour monochrome episodes.
+It was broadcast for one series of 39 half-hour monochrome episodes.

 Plot

 The series, based on a sequence of novels by Edgar Wallace including a 1905 novel titled The Four Just Men, presents the adventures of four men who first meet while Allied soldiers in Italy during the Second World War, tasked with the dangerous job to blow up a bridge behind enemy lines.

 In England in 1959 the men are contacted by telegram by their commanding officer, Colonel Cyril Bacon. to meet again.
 Col. Bacon died a week before, but has left a recorded message for the men.
 He has also left a will that his money be used by the four men to fight for justice and against tyranny.
 They operate from different countries: Jeff Ryder is a professor of law at Columbia University in New York City, Tim Collier is an American reporter based in Paris, Ben Manfred is a crusading independent MP who works from London, and Ricco Poccari is an Italian hotelier based in Rome.
 Their reputation as the "Four Just Men" is well known.

 The series is unusual in having the four main actors appear alternately (except in the first episode); one or occasionally two makes a brief appearance in each other's episode, often using a telephone.
 This rolling format, which could be useful to the stars, was later borrowed by other US drama series particularly in the 1960s such as The Rogues (1964-5) and The Name of the Game (1968-1971).